-Contrary to Ary-Mas Lukunsky is not an isolated island of forest but a northern rim of enormous forest stretching for hundreds of kilometres to the south.
+Contrary to Ary-Mas Lukunsky is not an isolated island of the forest but a northern rim of enormous forest stretching for hundreds of kilometers to the south.

 The sturdy Dahurian larch

 There is one tree species in Lukunsky grove – Dahurian larch (Larix gmelinii (Rupr.)
 Kuzen.
 1920).

 Dahurian larch is met in the enormous area and in very diverse forms.
 Often scientists divide it into several species – such as Larix cajanderi, Larix olgensis and many others.

 In less harsh conditions Dahurian larch is a large tree, sometimes more than 45 meters tall and above 1,5 meters in diameter.
 It is possible that this is the most widespread tree species in the world with the largest number of mature trees (1).
 Dahurian larch grows in the whole of northern Asia, reaching Korea and China in the south.
 The tree is extremely well adapted to harsh arctic conditions – different investigations have shown excellent adaptations to permafrost, quick regeneration after the frequent fires, unique adaptation to different pests starting from microorganisms and ending with hares.